Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Existence theory for self-gravitating fluids

-with \Eqsref{eq:FredFTDef} and \eqref{eq:defNNFT}.
-Essentially, these partially truncated equations are derived from the full evolution equation by removing all those spatial derivative terms which are multiplied with the matrices $\PPMatrixGnullcomp1$ and $\PPMatrixFnullcomp1$.
-Notice however that this system still involves: \begin{enumerate} \item The derivatives of $Q_*$ as part of $\FGVTwo{\cdot}$ (see \Eqref{eq:FredGVsplit1}) --- for the ``\textit{fully} truncated system'' which we consider for the study of the ``velocity term dominance'' property later we need to replace the term $\FredGV{\WG}$ in \Eqref{eq:EinsteinEulerPartialTruncated} by $\FredGVOne{\WG}$. \item Those first-order variables $\UCcomp{i,1}$ which are defined from spatial derivatives of the original variables. \end{enumerate} The reason why we keep the $Q_*'$- and $Q_*''$-terms here will be explained below.
-Regarding the variables $\UGcomp{i,1}$ we find that the equations for the $6$ quantities $\UGcomp{i,1}$ given by \Eqref{eq:EinsteinEulerPartialTruncated} are trivial and hence

-for all $i=1,\ldots,6$ is a solution which is compatible with the singular initial value problem in \Sectionref{sec:SetupSIVP}, see \Eqref{eq:LOTderivatives}.
-With this the evolution equations of these quantities and the terms themselves can be removed from our system completely.
-In fact, in the following when we study \Eqref{eq:EinsteinEulerPartialTruncated}, we shall always assume that this has been done.
+Let us recall the operator versions of the fully coupled Einstein-Euler equations \Eqref{eq:EinsteinEuleroperator} and their ``reduced version'' in \Eqref{eq:EinsteinEuleroperatorred}.
+The \keyword{partially truncated equations} are defined as \be \ee which yields \be \ee with \Eqsref{eq:FredFTDef} and \eqref{eq:defNNFT}.
+Essentially, these partially truncated equations are derived from the full evolution equation by {\sl removing all those spatial derivative terms} which are multiplied with the matrices $\PPMatrixGnullcomp1$ and $\PPMatrixFnullcomp1$.
+Note however that this system still involves $Q_*$ and its derivatives as part of $\FGVTwo{\cdot}$ (see \Eqref{eq:FredGVsplit1}) --- this is why we refer to these equations as \textit{partially} reduced.
+The reason why we keep the derivatives of $Q_*$ will be explained below.
+Regarding the ``spatial derivative terms'' variables $\UGcomp{i,1}$ we find that the equations for the $6$ terms $\UGcomp{i,1}$ given by \Eqref{eq:EinsteinEulerPartialTruncated} are trivial and hence \be \UGcomp{i,1}\equiv 0 \ee for all $i=1,\ldots,6$ is a solution which is compatible with \Eqref{eq:LOTderivatives}.
+With this the evolution equations of these terms and the terms themselves can be removed from our system completely which we assume now without further notice.

-Let us also comment on the fact that we multiply the second equation of \Eqref{eq:EinsteinEulerPartialTruncatedNonRed} by $(\PPMatrixFnullcomp0)^{-1}$.
-This would clearly be a harmful thing to do for the \textit{original} equations because the matrix $(\PPMatrixFnullcomp0)^{-1}\PPMatrixFnullcomp1$ is in general not symmetric.
-Since this term however does not appear in \Eqref{eq:EinsteinEulerPartialTruncated}, this conveniently decouples the principal parts of the two Euler equations.
-Below a consequence of this is that the block diagonal condition imposed by the Fuchsian theorem is less restrictive than without this decoupling.
+Let us also comment on the fact that we multiply the second equation of \eqref{eq:EinsteinEulerPartialTruncatedNonRed} by $(\PPMatrixFnullcomp0)^{-1}$.
+This would clearly be harmful for the \textit{original} equations because the matrix $(\PPMatrixFnullcomp0)^{-1}\PPMatrixFnullcomp1$ is in general not symmetric.
+Since this term is however not present in \Eqref{eq:EinsteinEulerPartialTruncated}, this conveniently decouples the principal parts of the Euler equations.